A proof of Generalized Connected Wedge Theorem: Geometric Proof Using General Relativity

+We start by reviewing some facts about $2$-to-$2$ bulk-only scattering configurations in $2+1$ dimension and collecting some relevant theorems.

-which are all non-empty sets on the boundary, by construction.
-Since the intersection of any two of the four regions would imply a non-empty boundary scattering region $\hat{S} = \hat{J}^-(r_1) \cap \hat{J}^-(r_2) \cap \hat{J}^+(c_1) \cap \hat{J}^+(c_2)$, we restrict our analysis to the non-trivial case where no two such regions intersect.
+Recall that the input/decision regions $V_1, V_2$ and output regions $W_1, W_2$, as defined in \eqref{eq:V_W}, are all non-empty sets on $\bb$.
+Since the intersection of any two of the four regions would imply a non-empty boundary scattering region $\hat{S}$, defined in \eqref{eq:Shat}, we restrict our analysis to the non-trivial case where no two such regions intersect.
 This condition implies that the causal complement of $V_1 \cup V_2$ (and similarly of $W_1 \cup W_2$) is non-empty and, crucially in $2+1$ dimensions, necessarily disconnected.
-We label the connected components of the causal complement of $V_1 \cup V_2$ as $X_1$ and $X_2$, and those of $W_1 \cup W_2$ as $Y_1$ and $Y_2$, with each $X_i$ lying in the causal past of $r_i$ and each $Y_i$ in the causal future of $c_i$, as illustrated in Figure 1.
+We label the connected components of the causal complement of $V_1 \cup V_2$ as $X_1$ and $X_2$, and those of $W_1 \cup W_2$ as $Y_1$ and $Y_2$, with each $X_i$ lying in the causal past of $r_i$ and each $Y_i$ in the causal future of $c_i$, as illustrated in Figure \ref{fig:setup}.
+For later use, we note that each $Y_i$ (for $i=1,2$) lies to the future of the corresponding $V_i$, with the two sharing a boundary point labeled $T_i$ in Figure \ref{fig:setup}.
+Similarly, each $X_i$ lies to the past of the corresponding $W_i$, with the two sharing a boundary point $R_i$ (Figure \ref{fig:setup}).